Wellness and Mental Health

 • Medication used in conjunction with cognitive-behavioral therapy (CBT)

-• Counseling, psychological therapy, and peer support groups
+• Counseling, psychological therapy from experts with a psychology BA degree, and peer support groups

 Shortlister has also identifed an increasing number of vendors providing support for those suffering from non-substance, or behavioral, addictions.